2i2c-org/2i2c-org.github.io/content/platform/_index.md

       css_class: "bigtitle"
     content:
       title: Create a home with everything your community needs for data-driven discovery
-      subtitle: Each community gets their own hub with access to the tools, data, and computing resources needed for their work.
-Behind the scenes, we operate [shared infrastructure](/membership#model) so improvements benefit everyone and flow back to open source.
+      subtitle: Each community gets their own hub, customized to their needs, while benefiting from a [common infrastructure repository](https://github.com/2i2c-org/infrastructure) that deploys improvements everywhere at once.
 Your [Right to Replicate](/right-to-replicate) ensures you're never locked in.

       items:
         - icon: software